Cosmos Boulders

 local variables; instead it introduces a new local variables (called e.g.

-, etc.) and places the new value in it. (i.e., in ES6
+game2, game3, etc.) and places the new value in it. (i.e., in ES6

-JavaScript, these locals could all be declared const
+JavaScript, these locals could all be declared const.)

-The section for InputContext objects may seem somewhat roundabout.
-Strictly speaking, the InputContext is not necessary, but it intends to illustrate a couple of things.
+speaking, the InputContext is not necessary, but it is meant to illustrate

 In a web browser, the DOM translates key presses into "key down" and "key up" events.
 But in an arcade cabinet, buttons are simply switches that are either make or break when the circuit reads them.
 The virtual hardware tries to simulate that.
+But!
+It's still useful for the game code to see "button pressed" as events that it reacts to.
+So it's the job of InputContext to synthesize those button level changes back into events for the game reducers.

-Finally, the main driver sets up the virtual hardware, hooking up the events to a Redux store; subscribes to the store to update the video display.
+Finally, the main.js module sets up the virtual hardware, hooking up the events

 Further reading